 In this video, Gavin Jack Thomas reflects on how the essence of life is having a sound and trusted relationship with others.
 He reminds us that the people in our lives matter most, rather than material things.

-Green Renaissance produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
-We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate Grateful Living principles and practices.
+Reflections of Life produces gorgeous short films that uplift the personal stories of ordinary people, with the goal of sharing ideas and inspiring change.
+We feel hugely blessed to feature video-stories that filmmakers Michael and Justine capture with exquisite expertise, and which so beautifully illustrate grateful living principles and practices.
 In this short film we hear from Gavin Jack Thomas.